toss/suspensive/docs/react/docs/intro/visualization.md

-I made [Concepts Visualization](https://visualization.suspensive.org/react) that whoever can understand core concepts of Suspensive(Suspense, ErrorBoundary, AsyncBoundary, ResetKey) visually.
+I made [Concepts Visualization](https://visualization.suspensive.org/react) that whoever can understand core concepts of Suspensive(Suspense, ErrorBoundary, AsyncBoundary, ErrorBoundaryGroup) visually.
 You can interact this site now.

 ## First, See how boundaries do

 1. How [Suspense](https://react.suspensive.org/docs/reference/Suspense) treat loading and success at once in multiple fetching.
 2. How [ErrorBoundary](https://react.suspensive.org/docs/reference/ErrorBoundary) treat error at once and how to reset. and what resetKeys do.
 3. How [AsyncBoundary](https://react.suspensive.org/docs/reference/AsyncBoundary) treat loading, success and error at once.
-4. How [ResetKey](https://react.suspensive.org/docs/reference/ResetKey) reset ErrorBoundary outside of ErrorBoundary's fallback easily
+4. How [ErrorBoundaryGroup](https://react.suspensive.org/docs/reference/ErrorBoundary#errorboundarygroup) reset multiple ErrorBoundaries without using resetKeys easily.

 [**🔗 Click here to see Visualization**](https://visualization.suspensive.org/react)